 - production of bile that is required in the digestion of food, in particular fats;

-- storing of the extra glucose or sugar in the body into stored glycogen in liver cells; and then converting it back into glucose when the body needs it for energy;
+- storing of the extra glucose or sugar as glycogen, and then converting it back into glucose when the body needs it for energy;

 - production of blood clotting factors;

 - production of amino acids (the building blocks for making proteins), including those used to help fight infection;

 - the processing and storage of iron necessary for red blood cell production;

 - manufacture of cholesterol and other chemicals required for fat transport;